 To what degree a person suffering from Dawkins syndrome is a human person like the rest of us is still hotly debated, but again, I think we should err on the cautious side.
 Zombies like Dawkins do have rights.
 Though I grant that their work does tangible harm to the larger culture, we must keep in mind that their innate idiocy has so far managed to undermine the influence they might otherwise have.
 Their own speech clearly proves their inhumanity to anyone with ears to hear.
-Rather than outright censorship, I think it sufficient for now if we simply keep an eye on them, all the while adamantly resisting their crazed efforts to change us.
+Rather than outright censorship, then, I think it sufficient for now if we simply keep an eye on them, all the while adamantly resisting their crazed efforts to change us.

 There are so many sad questions raised by Dawkins syndrome.
 Why it broke out so suddenly and with such virulence in the first decade of this century no one knows.
 We still don’t really understand the etiology of New Atheist zombism.
 More research is needed, and needed swiftly.
 Once we’ve got a clearer understanding of what is turning these men (it is mostly men) into zombies, we can begin work to decrease the incidence of zombism in coming generations.